steineggerlab/Metabuli/README.md

 ## Pre-built databases
 You can download [pre-built databases](https://metabuli.steineggerlab.workers.dev/) using `databases` workflow.
 ```
-# RefSeq Complete/Chromosome
+# RefSeq Complete/Chromosome (115.6 GiB)
 # - Complete Genome or Chromosome level assemblies of virus and prokaryotes in RefSeq (2023-04-04) and human genome (GRCh38.p14)
 metabuli databases RefSeq refseq tmp

-# RefSeq Releases 217
+# RefSeq Releases 217 (480.5 GiB)
 # - Viral and prokaryotic genomes of RefSeq release 217 and human genome (GRCh38.p14)
 metabuli databases RefSeq217 refseq217 tmp

-# GTDB 207
+# GTDB 207 (81.2 GiB)
 # - Complete Genome or Chromosome level assemblies in GTDB207 (CheckM Completeness > 90, CheckM Contamination < 5) with GTDB taxonomy.
 metabuli databases GTDB207 gtdb tmp
 ```

 ## Classification
+There is a reported error during classification using one thread.
+Until the problem is solved, please try multi-threading as set by default.
 ```
 metabuli classify <i:FASTA> <i:DBDIR> <o:OUTDIR> <Job ID> [options]
-- FASTA : A FASTA file of reads you want to classify.
+- INPUT : FASTA or FASTQ file (not compressed) of reads you want to classify.
 - DBDIR : The directory of reference DB.
 - OUTDIR : The directory where the result files will be generated.
 - Job ID: It will be the prefix of result files.